 BT Journal Digital Magazine

 At the creative and design helm is Brent Peterson who has a lifetime of photographic, computer and design experience bringing an amazing learning and entertainment experience to you!
-Designed for the iPad, at the heart still of the BT Journal are the stories and images Moose loves to share.
-But added to the digital to the digital version are 50% more photographs and stories.
-There is a button by each photo that when tapped, greater detailed captions appear expanding on the story and your learning.
-Video is key component to the digital magazine.
+Designed for digital, at the heart still of the BT Journal are the stories and images Moose loves to share.
+But added to the digital version are 50% more photographs and stories.
+There is a button photos that when tapped provide greater detailed captions, expanding on the story and your learning.
+Video is a key component to the digital magazine.
 Whether it’s a peaceful waterfall or instructional at the camera, video is a big part of the content.
-New to the digital magazine is a video digital darkroom lesson on how one of the key photographs in the Journal was finished.
+New to the digital magazine is a video Digital Darkroom Lesson on how key photographs in the Journal were finished.

 Please review our app on the App Store.
 Your feedback is greatly appreciated!

 The Digital BT Journal requires an internet connection to download.
 We highly recommend using a high speed internet connection such as at home or at a Starbucks.
 Switching out of the app will also stop the download.

 Subscriptions are purchased through iTunes for iPad and the Google Play Store for Android.
 Back issues and issues released before the start date of your subscription not included.

 (Some of these are from reviewers all over the world, not visible in the U.S. App Store)

 “Great app.
 The free issue was so good I bought the next issue.
 Now I am going to subscribe.
 Great interactive features combined with Moose’s talent and knowledge which he so generously shares with us – it is a winner.
 Thanks to the bt journal team.”